A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Scheduling Policies

 This class of partially informed policies still outperforms greedy ones but removes the stale information problem.

-It should be stressed that, since this policy relies on a guess made using averages, it is not guaranteed that its decisions will satisfy the feasibility conditions.
-Moreover, since the policy was formulated by manually modifying the result of LDM, it is by nature a suboptimal policy.
+It should be stressed that, since this policy relies on a heuristic guess made using averages, it is not guaranteed that its decisions will satisfy the feasibility conditions (conflicts are managed as shown in sec. \ref{sec:conflicts}).

 The performance of this policy is reviewed in sec. \ref{sec_results}.